 The Lite Call concept leverages Helsingor’s proximity to Copenhagen, making it easier for cruise lines to incorporate the historic town into itineraries and for passengers to experience North Zealand highlights.
 On arrival, passengers are provided with tourist information and maps, enabling immediate exploration of Kronborg Castle, the M/S Maritime Museum of Denmark, The Culture Yard, and the Renaissance town centre.
 Within a 30-minute radius lie Frederiksborg Castle, Fredensborg Palace, and the Louisiana Museum of Modern Art.

-After accommodating two to three cruise calls per year in recent seasons, Helsingor is expanding its cruise presence, joining Cruise Europe and appointing Mathias Monrad Bruun, a key organiser of the 2025 Cruise Europe Conference in Copenhagen, as cruise manager to further develop the port’s offerings and enhance its profile in Northern European cruise itineraries.
+After accommodating 2 to 3 cruise ship calls per year in recent seasons, Helsingor is expanding its cruise presence, joining Cruise Europe and appointing Mathias Monrad Bruun as Cruise Manager to further develop the port’s offerings and enhance its profile in Northern European cruise itineraries.